tarantool/doc/doc/reference/configuration/cfg_storage.rst

     :ref:`UPDATE <box_space-insert>` requests begin failing with
     error :errcode:`ER_MEMORY_ISSUE`.
 The server does not go beyond the ``memtx_memory`` limit to allocate tuples, but there is additional memory used to store indexes and connection information.
-Depending on actual configuration and workload, Tarantool can consume up to 20% more than the ``memtx_memory`` limit.

     | Type: float
     | Default: 256 * 1024 * 1024 = 268435456 bytes